Exawind/nalu-wind/docs/source/user/nalu_run/nalu_inp.rst

 .. literalinclude:: nalu.i
    :language: yaml
-   :caption: Sample Nalu input file for the Heat Conduction problem
+   :caption: Sample Nalu-Wind input file for the Heat Conduction problem
    :emphasize-lines: 6, 11, 21, 91

-Nalu input file contains the following top-level sections that describe the simulation to be executed.
+Nalu-Wind input file contains the following top-level sections that describe the simulation to be executed.

 **Realms**